-Are you one the over 50 million adults who suffer from a sleep disorder?
-Throughout the course of history, there has always been a high demand for medications that treat disorders of over-excited central nervous systems.
+Are you one of the 50 million adults who suffer from a sleep disorder?
+Throughout history, there has always been a high demand for medications that treat disorders of over-excited central nervous systems.
 In the early 20th century, Seconal was created to treat insomnia and anxiety.

-These staggering numbers show the increasing need for substances that provide relief to these ailments, but history has repeatedly proven that each new sleeping pill carries its own risks of addiction.
+These staggering numbers show the increasing need for substances that provide relief to these ailments.
+Yet, history has repeatedly proven that each new sleeping pill carries its own risks of addiction.
 Initially, Seconal showed great results and promises of relief, but over time, physicians started seeing problems attributed to its use.

 What Is Seconal?

 Seconal is the brand name for secobarbital sodium, a barbiturate that was patented for use in 1934.
 It possesses many different applications and boasts effects that are anesthetic, anxiolytic (anti-anxiety), sedative, and hypnotic.
 While it’s seldom prescribed today, it’s still occasionally used an anesthetic for short procedures.

 Due to its classification as a barbiturate, Seconal is a drug known as a central nervous system (CNS) depressant.
 By increasing the levels of a neurotransmitter called gamma-aminobutyric acid (GABA), your brain can regulate feelings of anxiety, stress, and fear by inhibiting the nerve impulses that carry these feelings to the brain.

 Seconal mimics this natural GABA flow, so it binds with receptors in the brain, activates them over and over, and creates an excess flood of GABA.

 Therefore, Seconal has the ability to slow down CNS functions, such as breathing, reaction time, and heart rate.
 These side effects make the user feel calm and drowsy, but they’re also dangerous when driving a car or doing similar activities.